pistillphil/UndeadStones/ReadMe.txt

 The game is released under the the GPL license www.gnu.org/copyleft/gpl

 Libraries:
-The Slick2D enginge is released under the BSD-License license: www.slick2d.org/documentation/license-bsd/ The lwjgl is released under the BSD-License www.lwjgl.org/license.php
+The Slick2D library is released under the BSD-License license: www.slick2d.org/documentation/license-bsd/ The lwjgl is released under the BSD-License www.lwjgl.org/license.php

 The Source Code: